htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     a successful self-checkpoint.

 :classad-attribute-def:`SuccessPreExitBySignal`
-    Specifies if a succesful pre command must exit with a signal.
+    Specifies if a successful pre command must exit with a signal.

 :classad-attribute-def:`SuccessPreExitCode`
     Specifies the code with which the pre command must exit to be